 A panel of Judges will select images based upon technical quality, plus the aspect and background to the subject bird.
 The ideal shot will be of the nominated species at home in the sort of natural environment where it will thrive.
 Judges will look for diversity, originality and creativity of the composition.
 Judging will be anonymous.

 The decision of the organisers is final and no correspondence will be entered into concerning the competition’s judging and organisation.
 Once the winner is announced, all ownership rights to non-successful entrants will return to those entrants.

 Announcement of winners

 Judges will choose the winning shot and contact the winner privately.
 The public will not be informed of the winner until the Game Bird Habitat Stamp is launched for the appropriate year.

 By entering the competition, you grant the Trust an exclusive, irrevocable licence to reproduce, enlarge, publish, exhibit, or commercialise on any item or in any media, the images for any purpose to further its aims and objectives.

 The organisers will make every reasonable effort to ensure that name credits are given where appropriate.

-Selection period Selection of winning entries will be made by mid October 2019.
+Selection period Selection of winning entries for the two habitat stamps will be made by mid October 2020.

-Preparation of habitat stamp & its release Winning entry will be submitted by the New Zealand Fish and Game Council to NZ Post by mid November 2019.
-The image will feature on the Habitat Stamp to be released February 2nd 2020.
+Preparation of habitat stamp & its release Winning entries for the two habitat stamps will be submitted by the New Zealand Fish and Game Council to NZ Post by mid November 2020.
+The image will feature on the Habitat Stamp to be released February 2nd2021 & February 2nd 2022.